The Dangers of Obstructive Sleep Apnea

 - High blood pressure.
 Obstructive sleep apnea contributes to high blood pressure in people who have it.
 The good news: Some people with high blood pressure who are treated for sleep apnea can cut back or even quit their blood pressure medications.

 - Heart disease.
 We often hear of people dying in their sleep, and for many that is synonymous for a peaceful “slipping away”.
 Unfortunately, people with obstructive sleep apnea are more likely to suffer heart attacks and die in the middle of the night.
-The wife of NFL legend Reggie White said that untreated apnea was the cause of his death.
-The actor James Gandolfini, who died of a heart attack “in his sleep” was also said to have undiagnosed apnea.
+The wife of NFL legend Reggie White said that untreated apnea was the cause of her death.
+The actor James Gandolfini, who died of a heart attack “in her sleep” was also said to have undiagnosed apnea.

 - Type 2 diabetes.
 Sleep apnea is very common among people with type 2 diabetes – up to 80% of diabetics have some obstructive sleep apnea.
 Sleep problems have been directly correlated with blood sugar regulation, contributing to metabolic syndrome.

 - Weight gain.
 Adding weight raises your risk of sleep apnea, and up to two-thirds of people with sleep apnea are severely overweight.
 Obstructive sleep apnea can often be cured if you lose enough weight.
 By the same token many people lose weight simply by treating their sleep apnea.
-This is made easier by allowing for better blood sugar regulation and increased energy throughout the day.
+Ther is made easier by allowing for better blood sugar regulation and increased energy throughout the day.

 - Acid reflux.
 Sleep apnea can cause acid reflux.
 As the airway closes in deeper sleep, the thoracic muscles begin to work harder, struggling against a closed airway and bringing gastric juices up the esophagus.